entrity/stackedit-computer-vision/papers-read/Detail/Visual Relationship Detection with Language Priors.md

 Project triplets into a semantic space by concatenating word2vec for the two objects and then performing a linear transform $(W,b)$.
 These params are learnt by minimizing variance on pairs of relationships to make distances between two relationships $f(R,W)$ proportional to the word2vec distances (between objects and predicates.
 Then learn a rank loss, which the projection function $f$ generalizes to unseen triplets.

+## Loss

+A rank loss combines the language module and the appearance module, comparing looks at the prediction and the 2nd-ranked prediction.

 ## Related Work

 - leveraging statistics of object co-occurence; we instead study context or relationships in which objects co-occur